iamseeley/ts-www/content/writing/about-this-site.md

 ---

-This site is made from a <a href="https://github.com/iamseeley/go-forth">static site generator</a> I wrote in Go.
+This site is built with a <a href="https://github.com/iamseeley/go-forth">static site generator</a> I wrote in Go.
 I write my page content in markdown and the files get converted to html!

 Over the past few years I've built multiple personal websites, mostly with frameworks.
 For this site I decided to go without one and build the features I needed myself.